 - The other end of converging is attached to the throat.

 - The converging takes place normally at 21±2° angle.

-The throat is placed in the middle of the venturi meter.
+The throat is placed in the middle of the venturi meter or venturi tube.
 This is a small cylindrical piece that connects the converging part and diverging part.

 One side of the throat is connected to the converging part and the other side is connected to diverging part.

 - Normally throat diameter is ¼ to ¾ of the inlet pipe diameter.

 - The length of the throat part equals to its diameter.

 - When water flowing through this throat area, the cross-sectional area remains constant

 - The area is constant means the velocity of flowing water as well as pressure energy remains constant.

 - 1. Made of quality engineering POM plastic, good workmanship, sturdy and durable.